maddevsio/comedian/README.md

 From the left sidebar select "Bot users".
 Create a bot user with any name you like.
 Turn on "Always show my bot online" feature.

 ### **Step 4**: Configure slash commands
 From the left sidebar select "Slash Commands".
-Create `/comedian` slash command with request URL: `http://<ngrok https URL>/commands`)
+Create `/comedian` slash command with request URL: `http://<ngrok https URL>/commands`) Mark as needed the option of `Escase channels, users and links sent to your app`.

 ### **Step 5**: Add Redirect URL in OAuth & Permissions tab
 Add a new redirect url `http://<ngrok https URL>/auth`.
 Save it!
 This is where Slack will redirect when you install bot into a workspace